TessorNetwork/nebula/x/leverage/README.md

 Every base asset has an associated _uToken_ denomination.

 uTokens do not have parameters like the `Token` struct does, and they are always represented in account balances with a denom of `UTokenPrefix + token.BaseDenom`.
-For example, the base asset `uumee` is associated with the uToken denomination `u/uumee`.
+For example, the base asset `unebula` is associated with the uToken denomination `u/unebula`.

 ### Supplying and Borrowing